June 24, 2024

-In Part 5, we wrapped our discussion of bringing Continuous Integration (CI) to database changes.
-At this point in the discussion, we have a good understanding of what it takes to repeatedly produce batches of database changes that consistently meet known quality standards.
-Now that we have those batches, we need to do something with them!
-This post is where we shift our focus to making sure we actually know our batches of changes will actually do what we expect when they get to production.
+With a good understanding of what it takes to repeatedly produce batches of database changes that consistently meet known quality standards, you now need to do something with them!
+So we shift our focus to making sure we actually know our batches of changes will actually do what we expect when they get to production.

 Rehearsing for production